swiftlang/swift-evolution/proposals/0170-nsnumber_bridge.md

 ## Detailed design

-The following methods will be changed deprecated in swift 4 because the behavior is truncating not an assertion of exactly:
+The following methods will be changed in swift 4 because the behavior is truncating, not an assertion of exactly:

 ```swift
 extension Int8 {